dheeraj510/spree-guides/content/v2.1/user/products/creating_products.md

 "Backorderable" may or may not be checked for your individual Stock Locations, depending on how you configured them.
 Each Stock Location has defaults for this value, but you can change it on a variant-by-variant basis in this dialog.
 ***

-You should be sure to read the [Stock Locations](stock_locations) and [Stock Movements](stock_movements) guides for further information on managing your store's inventory.
+You should be sure to read the <%= link_to "Stock Locations", "user/stock_locations" %> and <%= link_to "Stock Movements", "user/stock_movements" %> guides for further information on managing your store's inventory.